 Q. After I lost my job, I went on COBRA, which lets me keep my former employer’s insurance for 18 months.
-It is good insurance, but more than I can afford.
-(I have to pay the entire premium.)
-My COBRA runs out in April.
+It is good insurance, but more than I can afford, since I have to pay the entire premium.
+My COBRA runs out in May.

 - Can I buy insurance in the exchange that starts January 1 and stop paying for my COBRA insurance at that point?